realpython/python-guide/docs/scenarios/gui.rst

 *******

-`Camelot <http://www.python-camelot.com>`_ provides components for building applications on top of Python, SQLAlchemy and Qt.
+`Camelot <http://www.python-camelot.com>`_ provides components for building applications on top of Python, SQLAlchemy, and Qt.
 It is inspired by the Django admin interface.

-The main resource for information is the website: http://www.python-camelot.com and the mailing list https://groups.google.com/forum/#!forum/project-camelot
+The main resource for information is the website: http://www.python-camelot.com and the mailing list https://groups.google.com/forum/#!forum/project-camelot.

 *****